- Sponsored Content

 But a sports bar?

 This place goes insane for American soccer.
-Over the past five years, Playground has been the most popular destination to watch the US Men’s and Women’s soccer teams play in the World Cup competition, Copa America, the Olympics, and other international competitions.
+In the past number of years, Playground has been the most popular destination to watch the US Men’s and Women’s soccer teams play in the World Cup competition, Copa America, the Olympics, and other international competitions.
 The chants, the singing, the drinking, the hooligans — it’s all there.

 More info at playgroundtucson.com.